revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-Interface allow us to achieve 100% abstraction in java.
-An interface is declared by using the `interface` keyword.
-All the methods in an interface are abstract (declared with the empty body), and all the fields are `public`, `static` and `final` by default.
+Interface allow us to achieve 100% abstraction in java.An interface is declared by using the `interface` keyword.All the methods in an interface are abstract (declared with the empty body), and all the fields are `public`, `static` and `final` by default.

 Like abstract classes, we cannot create objects of interfaces.

-To use an interface, other classes must implement it.
-We use the `implements` keyword to implement an interface.
-A class that implements an interface must implement all the methods declared in the interface.
+To use an interface, other classes must implement it.We use the `implements` keyword to implement an interface.A class that implements an interface must implement all the methods declared in the interface.

 ```java
 interface Polygon {